This guide will show you how to change the search engine in Microsoft Edge.

 - Click on “Search and connected experiences“.

 - Click the dropdown menu.
-Edge will display a list of search engines it automatically detected during your Browse (like Google, DuckDuckGo, Yahoo, etc.).
+Edge will display a list of search engines it automatically detected during your browsing (like Google, DuckDuckGo, Yahoo, etc.).
+These are your current search engine options.

 Steps to Change Your Edge Search Engine (Mobile)

-Changing the search engine on the Edge mobile app (iOS or Android) is just as straightforward:
+Changing the search engine on Microsoft Edge mobile app (iOS or Android) is just as straightforward if you want to use a different search engine:

 - Open the Microsoft Edge app on your phone or tablet.

-- Tap the three horizontal line menu button.
+- Tap the three horizontal line menu button (sometimes three dots).
 This is usually located at the bottom center or top right of the screen.

 - You will see a list of available search engines (e.g., Bing, Google, DuckDuckGo, Yahoo).
-Select the one you want to use as your default.
+Select the one you want to use as your default search engine in Edge.

-- Then simply go back by clicking arrow – your selection saves automatically.
+- Then simply go back by clicking arrow – your selection to change the default search engine saves automatically.

-Now, any searches you type into the address/search bar at the top or bottom of the Edge mobile app will use your newly selected default engine.
+Now, any searches you type into the address/search bar at the top or bottom of the Edge mobile app will use your newly selected default search engine on Microsoft.

 What If Your Preferred Search Engine Isn’t Listed?